mariam-hm/codecup/README.md

-# codecup
+# Codecup
 A small and simple questions and answers webapp for beginner developpers.

+### Testing credentials
+- Admin